CiBotProject/bot-docs/BOT.md

 ## Use Cases — *Part 1 of 6*

-We did not need to make any changes based on feedback from the design, so the use cases are simply duplicated below.
+We did not need to make any changes based on feedback from the design, however, some minor changes were made since some functionality is only available to Slack Apps (i.e. \ commands).
+Other than these changes, the use cases are simply duplicated below.

 ### Use Case 1: Configuring .travis.yml and .coveralls.yml